RandAOLabs/Randomness-Provider/puzzle-generator/docs/developing.md

 # Project Setup
-This guide will walk you through setting up and running the Verifiable Delay Function (VDF) project in Python.
+This guide will walk you through setting up and running the Time lock puzzle project in Python.

 ## Prerequisites
  - Python 3.7+: Make sure you have Python installed on your system.